 Old-age pension in Finland

-Old-age pension in Finland consists primarily of earnings-related pension, which all persons in paid employment accrue during their working career.
-If your earnings-related pension is small or you are not getting any at all, your old-age pension is national pension and possibly guarantee pension, which are residence-based pensions.
+Old-age pensions in Finland consist primarily of earnings-related pension, which all persons in paid employment accrue during their working career.
+If your earnings-related pension is small or you do not get any at all, your old-age pension is national pension and possibly guarantee pension, which are residence-based pensions.

-Here you will find information on old-age pension in Finland.
-For more information on other pensions paid in Finland and on the pension system and pension coordination in general, see the page on the Finnish pension system.
+Here you will find information on old-age pensions in Finland.
+For more information on other pensions paid in Finland and on the pension system and pension co-ordination in general, see the page on the Finnish pension system.

-Are you entitled to old-age pension from Finland?
+Are you entitled to an old-age pension from Finland?

 For the majority of pensioners, their earnings-related pension is their most important source of income.
 Pensions can consist of several parts, however.
 In addition to earnings-related pension, pensions can be made up of national pension, guarantee pension and pensions from other countries.